 The Artists’ Bond

 The Artists’ Bond is a new collective venture for UK based artists looking for a lucky break.
-It was established in 2011 by the forty members of the Artists’ Lottery Syndicate (1st July 2010 - 1st July 2011), who chose to reinvest their annual prize money in a new long-term speculative funding scheme based on National Savings & Investments ‘Premium Bonds’.
-From 1st April - 1st July each year, The Artists’ Bond will open its doors for up to 40 new artists to join and will continue to expand annually up to a maximum of 1,000 members.
+It was established in 2011 by the forty members of the Artists’ Lottery Syndicate (1 July 2010 – 1 July 2011), who chose to reinvest their annual prize money in a new long-term speculative funding scheme based on National Savings & Investments ‘Premium Bonds’.
+From 1 April – 1 July some years, The Artists’ Bond will open its doors for up to 40 new artists to join and will continue to expand annually up to a maximum of 1,000 members.

 Work-a-thon for the Self-Employed

 Work-a-thon for the Self-Employed is a new world record classification initiated by Ellie Harrison in 2011.
 It aims to encourage isolated freelance workers like herself to come together to attempt to break the record for ‘the most self-employed people working together (on their own individual projects) in the same place at the same time, over the course of a normal 9-to-5 day’.
 The world record of 57 self-employed people was first set at Toynbee Hall on Monday 13th June 2011 as part of Artsadmin’s Two Degrees festival.
 On Thursday 3rd November this record was bettered to 70 people at a second event at Newcastle’s Lit & Phil Library as part of Wunderbar festival.

 Artists Anonymous was a support group for Glasgow-based artists co-founded, coordinated and attended by Harrison over the course of two years.
 It took place every three weeks at the CCA in Glasgow and aimed to provide a ‘safe space for its members to speak candidly, honestly and confidentially to others about the anxieties and stresses of their professional lives’.

 Artists’ Lottery Syndicate